Freight Shipping from Little Rock to Baltimore

 How much does it cost to ship freight from Little Rock to Baltimore?

-Full truckload (FTL) rates from Little Rock, AR to Baltimore, MD currently range from $2,567-$3,164 for a standard dry van load over the 1,194-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Baltimore, MD currently range $2,567-$3,164 (roughly $2.15-$2.67 per mile over 1,194 miles).
 LTL shipments typically cost $857-$1,415 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Baltimore?

-Standard FTL transit from Little Rock to Baltimore is approximately 22 hrs by truck over 1,194 miles.
+Standard FTL transit from Little Rock to Baltimore is approximately 22 hrs by truck over 1,194 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP North Little Rock Yard to CSX Baltimore Intermodal (ICTF) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Little Rock to Baltimore freight?